EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cFlow_CASA`: combine all the effects that change the transfers between carbon pools
+- `cFlow_CASA`: Carbon transfer rates between pools as modeled in CASA.

-- `cFlow_GSI`: compute the flow rates between the different pools.
-The flow rates are based on the GSI approach.
-The flow rates are computed based on the stressors (soil moisture, temperature, and light) and the slope of the stressors.
-The flow rates are computed for the following pools: leaf, root, reserve, and litter.
-The flow rates are computed for the following processes: leaf to reserve, root to reserve, reserve to leaf, reserve to root, shedding from leaf, and shedding from root.
+- `cFlow_GSI`: Carbon transfer rates between pools based on the GSI approach, using stressors such as soil moisture, temperature, and light.

-- `cFlow_none`: set transfer between pools to 0 [i.e. nothing is transfered] set c_giver &amp; c_taker matrices to [] get the transfer matrix transfers
+- `cFlow_none`: Sets carbon transfers between pools to 0 (no transfer); sets c_giver and c_taker matrices to empty; retrieves the transfer matrix.

-- `cFlow_simple`: combine all the effects that change the transfers between carbon pools
+- `cFlow_simple`: Carbon transfer rates between pools modeled a simplified version of CASA.

 </details>